Galileo1701-7/FSND-Proj3-Linux-Server-Config/README.md

 The deployed app uses flask, an HTML template, css, and queries a PostgresQL database to display a table containing data (specifically the UK Beatles Discography).
 I used python to create and insert data into the "beatles" table on the posgresql database called "allen".

-This simple app demonstrates the proper function of the ubuntu-apache-wsgi-flask-python-posgresql stack.
+This simple app demonstrates the proper function of the ubuntu-apache-wsgi-flask-python-postgresql stack.
 With this caveat, my project satisfies the rubric.